 Any Chris Casello show always features mind boggling guitar and stage tricks so embedded in American roots you can smell the greens and taste the hot sauce.

-Chris Casello tours and performs live in the USA and Europe with the Chris Casello Trio, Brazilbilly, Johnny Powers and his new surf/instrumental band, The Sabres.
+Chris Casello tours and performs live in the USA and Europe with the Chris Casello Trio, Brazilbilly, Johnny Powers, Jack Scott, his new instrumental band Rhythm Bomb recording artists, The Sabres and most recently Chicago’s Corsairs.
 Chris works as a session player, writes his own material and teaches guitar using the Chris Casello System.

 ‘If you've ever had your mind blown by a guitarist who looks a little like Silvio from The Sopranos, then you know the guy.
 Whether he's fronting his trio or working as a sideman (most notably, with the fabulous Brazilbilly), he stands out more for what he doesn't play: while a lot of other axmen try to wow you with their gazillion-notes-a-second chicken-pickin' virtuosity, Casello is a paragon of taste, emphasizing melody, groove and a healthy dose of musical humor, as he combines vintage country, slap-back rockabilly, blues and jazz.
 And he's a badass steel player to boot.’ - Jack Silverman, Nashville Scene